The stellar and dark matter distributions in early-type galaxies measured by stacked weak gravitational lensing: Result

 We compare the dark matter density profile obtained from the inner profile fitting with the NFW profile.
 For this purpose, the outer lensing profile is fitted with an NFW-based model given by Equation~\eqref{eq:NFW} to determine the mass of the central NFW component.
 The best-fit parameters for each stellar mass bin are summarized in Table~\ref{table:out}.
 The resulting NFW profile is then extrapolated inward and compared with the dark matter distribution obtained from the inner profile fitting.
 The results of the outer profile fitting are shown in Figure~\ref{fig:nfw}.

 For a more quantitative comparison, we evaluate their differences with the ratio of the two profiles.
 Specifically, we define

 as the ratio of the surface mass densities and

 as the ratio of the differential surface mass densities.
 We show $f_{\Sigma}(r)$ and $f_{\Delta\Sigma}(r)$ in Figures~\ref{fig:fsigma} and ~\ref{fig:fdsigma}, respectively.
 In the two stellar mass bins where cored dark matter distributions are identified, both $f_{\Sigma}(r)$ and $f_{\Delta\Sigma}(r)$ fall below $1$ in the central region, and are inconsistent with $1$ at more than $3\sigma$ level.
 This result supports the interpretation that the central dark matter profiles in these two stellar mass bins deviate from the NFW form.
 For the other stellar mass bins, $f_{\Sigma}(r)$ and $f_{\Delta\Sigma}(r)$ are consistent with $1$ within $\sim2\sigma$, indicating that the central dark matter profiles agree well with the NFW profile.

-In contrast, our result appears to disfavor the enhancement of central dark matter profiles due to the adiabatic contraction \citep[e.g.,][]{2004ApJ...616...16G}.
+The dark matter distribution at centers of early-type galaxies is also extensively studied by strong gravitational lensing.
+A caveat is that stellar masses of lensing galaxies of strong lens systems are typically $\sim 3\times 10^{11}M_\odot$ assuming the Salpeter IMF \cite[see Figure 1 of][]{2014MNRAS.439.2494O}, which corresponds to the high mass end of our stellar mass bins where the central dark matter profiles are found to be consistent with the NFW profile.
+In agreement with several previous strong lensing studies \citep[e.g.,][]{2010ApJ...721L.163A,2011MNRAS.416..322D,2013ApJ...765...25N,2014MNRAS.439.2494O,2021MNRAS.503.2380S,2025MNRAS.541....1S}, our result appears to disfavor the enhancement of central dark matter profiles due to the adiabatic contraction \citep[e.g.,][]{2004ApJ...616...16G}.

 \begingroup \endgroup